More on Wills

 Online services may charge half as much as a lawyer and they may include more than just a will

-The cost of working with a lawyer to make a will varies widely.
-For example, a lawyer in a big city might charge twice as much (or more) than a similar lawyer in less-populated areas.
-Lawyers with more experience or specific expertise are also likely to charge higher rates.
+A lawyer in a big city might charge twice as much (or more) than a similar lawyer in a less-populated area.
+Lawyers with more experience or specific expertise are also likely to have higher fees.

 As explained by Pat Hanzel, certified financial planner and advanced planning specialist for Policygenius, "Depending on the situation, hiring an attorney to create a legal will can often cost hundreds, or even thousands of dollars.
 The more complex the estate, the more complex and expensive the will could be.”

 Learn more about how much estate lawyers cost.